josephspurrier/rove/README.md

 ## MySQL Database Migration Tool Inspired by Liquibase

-The primary motivation behind this tool is to provide a simple and quick Go (instead of Java) based database migration tool that allows loading migrations from anywhere, including from inside your code.
+The primary motivation behind this tool is to provide a simple and quick Go (instead of Java) based database migration tool that allows loading migrations from anywhere, including from inside your code so you can distribute single binary applications.
+You write the migration and rollback SQL, Rove will apply it for you properly.

+### How do migrations work?

+Database migrations are necessary when you make changes to your applications.
+You may need a new table or a new column so you have to write the SQL commands to make the changes.
+The tricky piece is when you perform an upgrade, how do you manage which SQL queries will run?
+Do you run all of them again and then the new ones after?
+Or is there an easy way to track which queries have been run so you only run new ones?
+What if you have to rollback your database because of a feature that was released too early and is causing problem?
+How do you manage those queries?
+You can definitely write your own code to manage the migration process, but Rove makes the process much easier for you.
+You also don't have to convert your SQL code to a another format like JSON or XML, you can just add a few comments around it and Rove will handle the rest.

+### How does Rove work?

-Database migrations help you modify a database between application upgrades.
-If your application needs a new table or a table modified, you can have your application make the change or you can use a tool to perform the migrations for you.
-You want to ensure you apply the migrations consistently so you don't put the database into a bad state.
-A good way manage the migration process is to track the state of the database.
-When using the MySQL adapter with Rove, a table called `rovechangelog` is created in the database to track which migrations have been applied.
-When you perform an update to your database, Rove will perform a few things for you.
-First, the tool will ensure no changes have been made to the changesets already applied to the database.
-Checksums of the changesets are compared against the checksums in the changelog.
-Then, any new checksets that are not in the changelog are run against the database and then a new record is inserted into the changelog.
+You'll need to write your changes queries and rollback queries in migration files.
+These are plain SQL files that can be imported directly into MySQL.
+Rove just uses comments to help break them into smaller manageable pieces.
+When you run tell Rove to apply your changes, a table called `rovechangelog` is created in the database to track which changesets have been applied and metadata about them.
+The tool will ensure no changes have been made to the existing changesets that are already in the database.
+Changeset checksums are then compared against the changelog table checksums.
+Any new changesets that are not in the changelog are applied to the database and then a new record is inserted into the changelog for each changeset.
 Rove supports labeling changesets with a `tag` as well as rolling back to specific tags.

-You can also import Rove into your Go application and apply changesets from strings instead of physical files.
-This allows you manage DB migrations inside of your application so you can distribute single binary applications.

 ### Rove vs Liquibase